decioferreira/bootstrap-generators/README.md

 ## Current Twitter Bootstrap version

-The current version of Twitter Bootstrap is 3.1.1.
+The current supported version of Twitter Bootstrap is 3.1.1.

 ## Installing Gem